asynkron/protoactor-website/hugo/content/docs/kubernetes-provider.md

   name: proto-cluster
 subjects:
   - kind: ServiceAccount
-    name: SomeServiceAccount //this is the service account that should have this role applied
+    name: SomeServiceAccount #this is the service account that should have this role applied
 ```